Pierre-VF/oss4energy/README.md

 - [Raw index](https://data.pierrevf.consulting/oss4energy/summary.toml)
 - [Listing as CSV](https://data.pierrevf.consulting/oss4energy/listing_data.csv)

+Input to the discovery process are given here (you are welcome to add your own contribution):
+- the listings scraped are listed in **listing_index.toml**
+- repositories found in the listings and added manually are found in **repo_index.toml**
+- the associated scrapers in the folder **"src/oss4energy/src/parsers"**

 Other mapping initiatives that you may want to consider looking at (all the repositories that these linked to have been indexed here):

 - https://landscape.lfenergy.org/
 - https://opensustain.tech/ (with further listings at the end of the list)

-All the listings scraped have their associated scrapers in the folder *"src/oss4energy/src/parsers"*.

 ## What is the vision of this project, is it just yet another listing?